APNIC-net/cool_bgp_stats/README.md

 * delegated_stats_v3.py
 Third version of delegated_stats.py script.
 Now this script doesn't include all the variables and methods related to delegated file handling as they were extracted to a the DelegatedHandler class in a separate script.
 This script instantiates DelegatedHandler and then computes the statistics.
 Now the '-y' option is not mandatory anymore.
 If the script is executed without using the '-y' option, the statistics will be computed for all the years available in the delegated file.

-* DelegatedHandler.py
+* get_file.py
-Script that defined DelegatedHanlder class which includes all the variables and methods related to delegated file handling.
+Script by Carlos Martinez that downloads a file provided its URL.

 * plotStats.py
 Basic script that reads file with statistics, filters the stats for the specific values of the different variables provided and generates plots.
+(Under development)

+* routing_stats.py
+Script that instantiates the BGPDataHandler and the DelegatedHandler classes and computes statistics on a per prefix basis.
 (Under development)